zjibben/computing-tutorials/README.md

 # Using the Terminal
 - [Learn Enough Command Line to Be Dangerous by Hartl](https://www.learnenough.com/command-line-tutorial)

+# Text Editors
+You will likely be spending some time on a computer cluster through SSH, so having some familiarity with a terminal-based text editor is a must even if it isn't your primary tool for development

+- `$ vimtutor`
+- `C-h t` within Emacs or `$ emacs --eval "(help-with-tutor)"`

 # Software Development

 ## How to Use a Compiler